karanshah1561998/SnakeGame/README.md

 # Snake Game

-This is a fun and interactive Snake Game built using React.
-The game challenges users to control a snake to eat food and grow while avoiding collisions with itself or the walls (depending on the mode).
-The game offers multiple modes, high score tracking, and local storage persistence.
+This is an interactive Snake Game built using React.
+The player controls a snake, which grows longer as it eats food, and the goal is to keep the snake alive while growing it as much as possible.
+The game offers two modes: Strict Mode and Wrap Mode.
+High scores are tracked and persisted using local storage, and the game can be paused and resumed.

 ## Live Demo